anticomputer/emacs-codeql/README.md

 `emacs-codeql` also packages QL `tree-sitter` artifacts for Linux x64 and MacOS x64 systems, which may preclude the need to build your own artifacts.
 If your system is compatible with the existing artifacts, you are not required to install the custom forks of `tree-sitter`, `tree-sitter-langs` and `tree-sitter-indent` and can just use the existing MELPA versions.

 ### Database selection

+You can register a database for your current project via `M-x codeql-transient-query-server-interact` and selecting `d` to register an active database.
+Ensure you have started a query server first by using `s` from the same menu.
+If a database is active in another query buffer, it will automatically be deregistered there and registered for your current buffer.
+If a database has been registered in the global emacs session before, you can fetch it more rapidly via selecting `k` for known database history.

 Database selection is buffer-local per query file and you can run as many concurrent query projects as you have resources available.
 Database history allows you to rapidly register/unregister databases that were seen across all sessions.